Supplement Information Tools Compared: Examine.com, ConsumerLab, Yuka, and More

 Most engaged users end up using more than one.
 The tools don't replace each other — they complement.

-Where Proco Scanner specifically fits
+Where Proco fits

-What we don't do (and why)
+What Proco doesn't do (and why)

-What Proco's editorial position is
+Proco's editorial position

 Related Proco pages